Perla (drag queen)

 Perla is the stage name of Paul Conrad Schneider, a Canadian drag performer competing on the fifth season of Canada's Drag Race.

 Early life and education

 Schneider was born and raised in Calgary, Alberta.
 He enjoyed theatre at a young age and came out as gay at the age of fourteen.

 Career

 Perla is a drag performer and model.
 In Toronto, she performs at Crews and Tangos.
 In 2022, she won the Absolut Empire's Ball, an annual event established by Scarlett BoBo.
 Perla competed on the fifth season of Canada's Drag Race.
 She impersonated Mary-Kate Olsen for the Snatch Game challenge.
 Perla was eliminated from the competition by Makayla Couture, placing fifth overall.

+With fellow Canada's Drag Race alumni Aurora Matrix and Van Goth, Perla is a co-host of The Powder Room, a podcast on Drag Race and other pop culture topics.
+The trio won the People's Choice Award at the 2025 Canadian Podcast Awards.

 Personal life

 Schneider is based in Toronto.
 He is a former fashion blogger.